Y7K4/y7k4.github.io/_posts/2021-03-03-write_a_command_line_tool_using_bash.md

   * `blog`: serve the blog at `0.0.0.0:4000`
   * `blog run --host=127.0.0.1 --port=8000`: serve the blog at `127.0.0.1:8000`

-The Bash script is in the `tools/` folder.
+The Bash script is on [GitHub].
 Source it before using.